robinzng/robinzen/exampleSite/content/how-to-build-a-free-website.md

 * somewhere to store the code (the repository), and
 * something to execute those instructions (the deployer).

 You'll also want a domain to make your website available to the world, but that's really the last step.
 Any website that tells you otherwise is not to be trusted.
-Domain names, like dissections, should always be done last.
+Domain names, like eulogies, should only be assigned at the end.

 ### What to use and why